© University of Kent - Contact | Feedback | Legal | FOI | Cookies

 Students are responsible for paying all fees incurred whilst studying at the University on a timely basis.
 Where a sponsor has agreed to pay on behalf of a student, the student remains responsible for the debt until it has been discharged.

 Non payment of tuition fees will result in action to recover the debt.
-This can include de-registration, prevention of re-registration in successive years, non-admittance to their degree and prevention of attendance to their graduation ceremony, receiving their award in absentia.
+This can include de-registration, prevention of re-registration in successive years, non-admittance to their degree and prevention of attendance to their graduation ceremony.
+Further detail is at section 4.4.

 The University reserves the right to pass details of any unpaid account to a third party agency to pursue the collection of the outstanding balance.
 This action may include credit checks and further legal collection processes.